ultral/ultral.github.io/it/deploy2openshift-en.md

 # Our story

-I'd like to share my story about migration an application to Openshift.
+I'd like to share my story about migrating application to Openshift.
 Also, as a result, I will compare some of the most popular solutions and tools for managing your application inside Openshift.

 ## What should we do?

 ![This is fine](assets/deploy2openshift-this_is_fine.png?raw=true "This is fine")

 First of all, let's talk about our application.
-It is out of box enterprise solution, it supports different databases, application servers and integration interfaces with third-party systems.
+It is an out of box enterprise solution, it supports different databases, application servers and integration interfaces with third-party systems.
 Usually, our clients were installing on dedicated servers, however, we faced the issue.
 We had to tun the application inside Openshift.

 ## Prerequisites